sangampandey21/CiviliansAwareness/README.md

 * Real-Time Location Access -

-  Utilizes geolocation to detect user positions, ensuring localized alerts and instructions are delivered precisely when needed.
+  Utilizes geolocation to detect user positions, ensuring localized alerts and the instructions are delivered precisely when needed.

 * Emergency Broadcast Pop-ups -